sherdencooper/tricks-in-deeplearning/README.md

 Resnet model and other CNN models implemented by keras can be found from: https://github.com/BIGBALLON/cifar-10-cnn

-Train baseline Resnet model （done)  accuracy: 91.64%
+Train baseline Resnet32 model （done)  accuracy: 91.64%

 Adding warmup LR (done) accracy:92.32%(+0.68%)